SIGN-IN

 Complexity in cultural systems

-Suárez Juan Luis, University of Western Ontario
+Suárez Juan Luis, Western University

 Dr. Suarez approaches problems around complexity in cultural systems from several different perspectives: Humanism, Golden Age Drama, the Literary Act, the Baroque.
 In most cases he uses the Early Modern period of transatlantic relations in the Spanish world as the lab to trace the emergence of complexity in our world.
 He also works on present forms of cultural adaptation to complexity through the literary act.
 Methodologically, his work follows the principles of team-work, intensive research (both in the elaboration and creation of knowledge), use of information technology, and a clear concern to make the research a tool to better our lives today.
 If the lab is, mainly, in the past, the aim is clearly on the present.
 A substantial part of Dr. Suarez's current effort is focused on the project, "The Hispanic Baroque: Complexity in the first Atlantic culture" (2006-2013).
 This project involves the efforts of a group of 35 researchers from universities in different countries (Canada, Spain, Mexico, Australia, England, Bolivia and the United States) from different disciplines (Literary Studies, History, Sociology, Fine Art, Music & Musicology, Anthropology, Geography, Computer Science, Architecture & Mathematics).
 The team studies the origin, evolution, transmission and effectiveness of the baroque patterns of behaviour and representation in the Hispanic world.
 The project is financed by the Social Sciences and Humanities Research Council of Canada, by way of a Major Collaborative Research Initiatives grant.
 More info